mertbaykal/sec-analyzer/README.md

 ---

-*Built as a university project.
-All network scanning is simulated — no real intrusive scanning is performed.*
+*Built as a university project...
+All network scanning is simulated —no real intrusive scanning is performed.*